 How to Approach a Past Life Regression

 In approaching a regression and a new client, I never know what that client is going to see or why spirit has brought them to me in the first place.
 An intention allows the client a framework in which to draw conclusions and gain insights into themselves.
-Many people are concerned that they will limit what could be obtained, my experience is that spirit never disappoints or limits us.
+Many people are concerned that an intention will limit what could be obtained, however my experience is that spirit never disappoints or limits us.
 The intention is for us, not spirit.
 You will experience what spirit wants you to experience.

 My advice then is to have an intention, then be open to the possibilities.
 “This or something better” is a prayer that is often said in the new thought community and a good approach to regression therapy.